Crystal Identifier App

 A crystal identifier app is a photo-based tool that analyzes visible traits of a stone and suggests likely mineral or crystal matches.
 It helps when you have a specimen in hand but do not know the name, variety, or closest lookalikes.

-Visual identification helps when you have a photo but no name for the subject.
+Crystal visual recognition is useful when you can photograph a stone but are unsure which mineral or gem it is.
 The scanner looks at color, luster, banding, translucency, cleavage, crystal habit, and surface texture, then compares those signals against known examples.
 Lens App fits this workflow because it starts from a single image and gives you candidates to verify, not an unsupported final label.

 For mineral terminology, the general definition of a mineral on Wikipedia is a useful reference point.
 In practice, photo ID works best when paired with simple tests and careful comparison.